salindholm/slowfood_api_team1_october2020/README.md

 ## SlowFood Revisarik

 ## Description
-This is the API of the full stack application of a made-up online pizzeria.
+This is the API of the full stack application we created as a made-up online pizzeria.
 The API provides the site with the ability to store a registered user's login credentials, store objects (in the form of pizza's) that have a title, content, price and a category it belongs to.

 ## The code
 - [Deployed App(Netlify)](https://revisarik.netlify.app/)